Patience (Mannequin Pussy album)

 Patience is the third album by punk rock quartet Mannequin Pussy, released in June 2019 by Epitaph Records.

 It was produced by Will Yip, who has worked alongside musicians and bands like Code Orange, Turnover and more.

 Critical reception

 Patience was released to critical acclaim.
 On Metacritic, it holds a score of 85 out of 100, indicating "universal acclaim", based on eight reviews.

 Quinn Moreland of Pitchfork gave the record a glowing assessment, calling it "one of the best punk rock records" of 2019.

+In 2026 Rolling Stone placed it at 42 on their list of The 100 Greatest Punk Albums of All Time.